miniwinwm/RenesasEnvisionGCC/README.md

-Instructions for Creating a GNURX Project for Envision Kit
+Instructions for Creating a GCC RX Project for Envision Kit
 ----------------------------------------------------------

 When creating a new project follow this procedure: